-But perinatal* women who use substances are still underrepresented, they're practically a hidden population within healthcare.
+But women in the perinatal* period who use substances are still underrepresented, they’re practically a hidden population within healthcare.
 They experience more challenges than men when it comes to accessing support, harm reduction, and early interventions.

 This is ultimately because of the stigma that remains, even at the primary* healthcare level.
 There’s a very real, immediate fear of losing their children… among many other barriers.

 - Perinatal encapsulates an entire pregnancy from conception to immediately after giving birth.

 - Primary healthcare is what everyone thinks when they think of healthcare, like going to a doctor for a specific concern.
 Whereas secondary healthcare is being referred to a specialist.

 The FIR program at BC Women’s Hospital has been a world leader since it started in 2003.
 It’s dedicated to helping women and their newborns stabilize and withdraw from substances.
 It keeps them together whenever possible.
 It’s centred around women’s goals.

 STORIES ABOUT FIR

 - “Separating newborn babies from mothers with addiction does more harm than good, says doctor”

 - “How moms and babies rooming together can help combat opioid dependency”

 In July 2019, BC Women’s moved FIR to a new, enhanced, renovated space here at the Hospital.
 Their harm reduction model of care is already a world-leader, so they wanted to provide an environment to match.
 The idea was to make it feel less clinical, somewhere where women can really feel supported in their healing and wellness.